Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: The effective area

 To obtain an expression for $A_\text{eff}(E, \delta, \text{RA})$, we first introduce the detector's local coordinates, $\theta$ and $\phi$.
 The angle $\theta \in [0, \pi]$ is the zenith angle, measured from the vertical axis at the detector, while $\phi \in [0, 2\pi]$ is the azimuthal angle.
 Owing to the approximate cylindrical symmetry of neutrino telescopes, the dependence on $\phi$ can be neglected.
 For a source located at $(\delta,\text{RA})$, we can convert to the local zenith angle as \be \cos{\theta} = \sin{\lambda} \sin{\delta} + \cos{\lambda}\cos{\delta}\cos(2\pi\frac{t}{T} - \text{RA}), \ee where $\lambda$ is the detector latitude, $t$ is the local sidereal time, and $T$ is the duration of one sidereal day~\cite{PierreAuger:2019azx}.
-For the IceCube experiment, $\lambda \simeq -90^\circ$ and Eq.~\eqref{eq:equatorial_to_local} reduces to \be \cos\theta \simeq - \sin\delta\quad (\text{IceCube}), \ee eliminating any dependence on RA and time, representing an enormous simplification.
+For the IceCube experiment, $\lambda \simeq -90^\circ$ and Eq.~\eqref{eq:equatorial_to_local} reduce to \be \cos\theta \simeq - \sin\delta\quad (\text{IceCube}), \ee eliminating any dependence on RA and time, representing an enormous simplification.
 As a result, IceCube can express its effective area as a function of only the neutrino energy and source declination, i.e. $A_\text{eff}^\text{IC}(E,\delta)$.
 In contrast, for experiments not located at either geographic pole, the dependence on RA and time must be explicitly accounted for.
-To illustrate this, in Fig.~\ref{fig:km3NeT_vs_IC_len} we use \texttt{astropy}~\cite{Astropy:2013muo, Astropy:2018wqo, Astropy:2022ucr} to convert the equatorial coordinates of the ultra-high-energy event KM3-230213A~\cite{KM3NeT:2025npi}, located at $(\delta,\text{RA}) = (-7.8^\circ, 94.3^\circ)$, into local coordinates.
-We show the relationship between the zenith angle $\theta$ and declination $\delta$ for IceCube (blue), KM3NeT at the time of the event (solid orange), and ten hours later (dashed orange).
+To illustrate this, in Fig.~\ref{fig:km3NeT_vs_IC_len} we use \texttt{astropy}~\cite{Astropy:2013muo, Astropy:2018wqo, Astropy:2022ucr} to convert the equatorial coordinates into local coordinates.
+We show the relationship between the zenith angle $\theta$ and declination $\delta$ for IceCube (blue), KM3NeT at the corresponding selected time (solid orange), and ten hours later (dashed orange).
 As shown in the plot, the relationship between $\theta$ and $\delta$ varies significantly with the observation time, which in turn affects the expected number of events.
+To perform the change of coordinate explicitly, we have fixed in Fig.~\ref{fig:km3NeT_vs_IC_len} the benchmark date in Eq. \eqref{eq:benchmark_date}.

 To compute the instantaneous effective areas of different neutrino experiments, we rely on the coordinate transformation discussed above.
 We adopt the same strategy from the Planetary Neutrino Monitoring network (PLE$\nu$M)~\cite{Schumacher:2021hhm,Schumacher:2025qca} and utilize their publicly available code~\href{https://github.com/PLEnuM-group/Plenum}{\faGithubSquare}.
 In this framework, all neutrino telescopes are assumed to share the same effective area as IceCube---when expressed in local coordinates---with corrections applied to account for differences in detector size (see Table~\ref{tab:Experiments_Location}, ``Volume scaling").
 Specifically, they consider the IceCube effective area for muon tracks~\cite{IceCube:2021xar}, which is provided as a function of the source declination and neutrino energy, $A_\text{eff}^\text{IC}(E, \delta)$.
 This can be recast in terms of local coordinates using Eq.~\eqref{eq:equatorial_to_local_IC}, yielding the effective area as a function of the neutrino energy and zenith angle, $A_\text{eff}^\text{IC}(E, \theta)$.